-Three Credits S. Smith Fall Semester - 371.
-Sport Psychology The purpose of this course is to gain an understanding of the relationship of human behavior to sport and how sport influences human behavior.
+371. Sport Psychology - The purpose of this course is to gain an understanding of the relationship of human behavior to sport and how sport influences human behavior.
 Emphasis is given to the theory, research and application in the area of sport psychology.
 Prerequisite: PSY 100.

-Three Credits Schmidt Spring Semester - 383.
-Mechanical Analysis of Human Movement Basic biomechanical principles as they underlie efficient movement are explored and applied to fundamental physical skills and sport.
+Three Credits Schmidt Spring Semester

+383. Mechanical Analysis of Human Movement - Basic biomechanical principles as they underlie efficient movement are explored and applied to fundamental physical skills and sport.
 A knowledge of physics will make the course more meaningful, but it is not a prerequisite.
-The utilization of mathematical formula is limited.
-In most cases the stress is on the practical application of formula and not on computational procedures.
+The utilization of mathematical formula is

-Three Credits Armstrong Fall Semester - 385.
-Athletic Injury Assessment I This course helps students understand the theory and application of various assessment methods used to evaluate athletic injuries of the upper extremity, trunk, and head.
+385. Injury Assessment I - This course helps students understand the theory and application of various assessment methods used to evaluate injuries of the upper extremity, trunk, and head.
 It is primarily intended for students in the athletic training education curriculum, but may be of interest to pre-medical and pre-physical therapy students.
-Prerequisite: KIN 340.
+Prerequisites: KIN 200, BIOL 221.

-Three Credits Ray Spring Semester Even Years
+Three Credits Ray Spring Semester, Even Years

-- 386. Athletic Injury Assessment II This course helps students understand the theory and application of various assessment methods used to evaluate athletic injuries of the lower extremity and spine.
+386. Injury Assessment II - This course helps students understand the theory and application of various assessment methods used to evaluate injuries of the lower extremity and spine.
 It is primarily intended for students in the athletic training education curriculum, but may be of interest to pre-medical and pre-physical therapy students.
-Prerequisite: KIN 340.
+Prerequisites: KIN 200, BIOL 221.

-Three Credits Brumels Spring Semester Even Years - 398.
-Athletic Training Practicum III This course provides students with the opportunity to develop competence in a variety of mid-level and advanced athletic training skills.
+Three Credits Brumels Spring Semester, Even Years

+398. Athletic Training Practicum III - This course provides students with the opportunity to develop competence in a variety of mid-level and advanced athletic training skills.
 Specific skills to be developed include, but are not limited to, aquatic therapy, management of upper and lower extremity injuries, and management of lumbar, abdominal, and chest injuries.
 Students will also observe surgery.
 Students are assigned to supervised clinical experiences as athletic trainers for an individual or team sport.
 Students may be assigned to one or more off-campus clinical affiliations.
 Students at this level will develop instructional skills by acting as peer-helpers for level I and II students.
 Clinical experiences are accompanied by a one-hour seminar each week.
 Prerequisite: KIN 298.
+One Credit Staff Both Semesters